5 Things You Can Do in Accounting Software But Not Excel - BQE Software

-So how do you get into this mindset, and treat the prospect like they are already a client?
-Stop worrying about getting the client, and run the conversation like this:
+So how do you get into this mindset and treat the prospect like they are already a client?
+Stop worrying about getting the client and run the conversation like this:

 "Hey [insert name here].
 Tell me what's going on with you / your business, and how can I help?"

-The last part, has to be in place well before the sales call, and hopefully by now it is.
+The last part has to be in place well before the sales call, and hopefully by now it is.

-When a client tells me, for example, that they can't afford one of my more premium plans, I have a "support plan" that offers a compromise.
+When a prospect tells me, for example, that they can't afford one of my more premium plans, I have a "support plan" that offers a compromise.
 I won't do as much, but I can still offer my guidance and expertise on a more limited basis.
 This covers us for each of two cases:

-- The client really can't afford you.
+The prospect really can't afford you.

-- They don't see the value yet.
+They don't see the value yet.